Graylog2/documentation/pages/extractors.rst

 separate log format that needs to be parsed specifically.

-We decided not to write custom message inputs and parsers for all those thousands of devices, formats, firmwares and configuration parameters out there but came up with the concept of *Extractors* introduced the *v0.20.0* series of Graylog.
+We decided not to write custom message inputs and parsers for all those thousands of devices, formats, firmwares and configuration parameters out there but came up with the concept of *Extractors* introduced in the *v0.20.0* series of Graylog.

 Graylog extractors explained
 ****************************